EME2-Lab/HTC-lab-exploratory/README.md

 ## Quickstart Guide

 ### 1. Setting up your virtual environment
-We assume by now all of you have seen and used virtualenv, but if not, go [here](https://virtualenv.pypa.io/en/stable/installation/) to install and for dead-simple usage go [here](https://virtualenv.pypa.io/en/stable/installation/)
+We assume by now all of you have seen and used virtualenv, but if not, go [here](https://docs.python.org/3/library/venv.html) to install.

 ```bash
 # Create a new python3 virtualenv named venv.